 Fraudsters are known to wield the power of the invoice.
 Indeed, fraudulent invoicing is one of the top fraud risks for SMBs.
 Forbes Financial Council recommends businesses to set up multiple layers for reviewing invoices and regularly review accounting records.
 The recommended steps are more complex and complicated when invoice management is performed manually.

 With automation, redundant work is eliminated, increasing the time to complete a thorough invoice review.
-Additionally, invoices for each transaction are stored securely on the cloud, making it easier to relocate the invoice in time of the audit, and demolishing the risk of losing an invoice.
+Additionally, invoice data for each transaction is stored securely on the cloud, making it easier to relocate the invoices in time of the audit, and demolishing the risk of losing an invoice.

 As shown above, manual invoice management and payments are profoundly labor-intensive for such tedious tasks.
 Businesses need to realize the importance that employee empowerment is crucial for any organization's success.

-As one solution, businesses need to automate invoice processing to reassess inefficient processes and allow employees to perform at their full capabilities.
+As one solution, businesses need to automate their accounts payable processes and reassess their invoice processing to improve efficiencyand allow employees to perform at their full capabilities.

 Now we all understand the different benefits of invoice management automation from a corporate perspective.
 Let's explore the benefits on a personal level.